SAP/luigi/blog/2024-04-09-release-notes.md

 ####  Added an On Close Promise for LuigiClient's openAsModal

-We've enhanced the Luigi Client's openAsModal facilitating any post processing logic you would want to run by adding a promise that resolves when the modal is closed.
+We've added a promise to the Luigi Client's openAsModal that resolves when the modal is closed.
+You can also access the `goBackContext` When you close the modal using LuigiClient.linkManager().goBack({ foo: 'bar' }).

-#### The Testing Utilities now Support Cypress
+#### Cypress Is Now Supported by the Testing Utilities

-We have extended the scope of the Luigi testing utilities to add support for writing cypress based end-to-end (e2e) tests.
+We have extended the scope of Luigi testing utilities to add cypress support.
+This will help with writing end-to-end (e2e) tests for your Luigi projects.

 #### Bugfixes